-PSY 5890 Directed Study: Research (2 credits)
+PSY 5890 Directed Study: Research (4 credits)

-The Directed Study: Research will be under the direction of one faculty member.
+Directed Study: Research will be under the direction of two faculty members.
 Upon enrollment, the student will submit a prospectus to the Office of Academic Affairs, describing the planned study.
-Content of the study can be an empirical study, part of a larger study, a critical literature review, case study, or other professional activity/product.
-A scholarly paper will be required as a final product, submitted by the student to the supervising faculty member.
-In order for a student to be eligible to apply for an internship placement, a signed and dated Research Completion Form with a copy of the Abstract and a complete copy of the directed study must be submitted to the Office of Academic Affairs no later than the last day of Summer Session I.
+Content of the study can be an empirical study, part of a larger study, a critical literature review a case study, or a treatment manual.
+A scholarly paper will be required as a final product, submitted by the student to the supervising faculty members.
+In order for a student to be eligible to apply for an internship placement, as signed and dated Research Completion Form with a copy of the Abstract and a complete copy of the directed study must be submitted to the Office of Academic Affairs no later than the last day of Summer Session I.